ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Spot (z, y, x) minimum dimensions (radius)

   This is not a parameter.
 On the GUI here you will see the result of minimum spot radii estimation, both in pixels and micrometers.
+It will also be saved in the INI configuration file.

   .. note::